Trodelvy® (sacituzumab govitecan-hziy)

 Before receiving TRODELVY, tell your healthcare provider about all of your medical conditions.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Certain medicines may affect the way TRODELVY works.
+Certain medicines may affect the way TRODELVY works and may increase your risk of side effects.

 What should I watch out for during or after my TRODELVY infusion?1

-You will be monitored for side effects during and for at least 30 minutes after you receive each infusion of TRODELVY. | |
+You will be monitored for side effects during and for at least 30 minutes after you receive each infusion of TRODELVY.

-Your healthcare provider may slow down or temporarily stop your infusion of TRODELVY if you have an infusion-related reaction, or permanently stop TRODELVY if you have a life-threatening infusion-related reaction.
+Your healthcare provider may slow down or temporarily stop your infusion of TRODELVY if you have an infusion-related reaction or permanently stop TRODELVY if you have a life-threatening infusion-related reaction.

-Call your healthcare provider right away if you have nausea or vomiting that is not controlled with the medicines prescribed for you.
-Your healthcare provider may decide to decrease your dose, delay treatment, or permanently stop TRODELVY if your nausea and vomiting is severe and cannot be controlled with anti-nausea medicines. |
+Tell your healthcare provider right away if you develop nausea or vomiting that is not controlled with the medicines prescribed for you.

 Glossary

-- Allergic reaction: happens when your body's immune system overreacts to something and causes symptoms such as rash, hives, swelling, and trouble breathing.
+• Allergic reaction: happens when your body's immune system overreacts to something and causes symptoms such as rash, hives, swelling, and trouble breathing.

-- Antihistamines: medicines that help reduce or stop allergy symptoms.
+• Antihistamines: medicines that help reduce or stop allergy symptoms.

-- Antipyretics: medicines that help prevent or lower a fever.
+• Antipyretics: medicines that help prevent or lower a fever.

-- Corticosteroids: medicines that help reduce inflammation (swelling, redness, and pain).
+• Corticosteroids: medicines that help reduce inflammation (swelling, redness, and pain).

-- Diarrhea: loose or watery stools.
+• Diarrhea: loose or watery stools.

-- Endocrine hormone therapy: a type of medicine that works by blocking or changing hormones in your body.
+• Hormonal-based therapy: a type of medicine that works by blocking or changing hormones in your body.
 It is often used to treat certain cancers, like some breast cancers, that rely on hormones to grow.

-- Hormone receptor (HR): a hormone is a substance made by a gland in your body.
+• Hormone receptor (HR): a hormone is a substance made by a gland in your body.
 A receptor is a protein found inside or on the surface of a cell.
 When hormones attach (bind) to specific receptors, it causes changes within the cell.
 There are 2 types of hormone receptors, estrogen and progesterone.

-- Human epidermal growth factor receptor (HER2): HER2 is a protein that can affect cell growth.
+• Human epidermal growth factor receptor (HER2): HER2 is a protein that can affect cell growth.
 A receptor is a protein found inside or on the surface of a cell.
 When proteins attach (bind) to specific receptors, it causes changes within the cell.

-- Infusion: slow injection of a substance/medicine into the body.
+• Infusion: slow injection of a substance/medicine into the body.

-- Infusion-related reaction: reaction during or following infusion of a medicine.
+• Infusion-related reaction: reaction during or following infusion of a medicine.

-- Intravenous (IV): into the vein.
+• Intravenous (IV): into the vein.

-- Metastatic: spread of cancer from the place where it started to other parts of the body.
+• Metastatic: spread of cancer from the place where it started to other parts of the body.

-- Nausea: feeling sick to the stomach; stomach discomfort and the sensation of wanting to vomit.
+• Nausea: feeling sick to the stomach; stomach discomfort and the sensation of wanting to vomit.

-- Neutropenia: low levels of neutrophils, a type of white blood cell.
+• Neutropenia: low levels of neutrophils, a type of white blood cell.

-- Triple negative breast cancer (TNBC): a type of breast cancer that does not use hormones or HER2 protein to grow.
+• Triple negative breast cancer (TNBC): a type of breast cancer that does not use hormones or HER2 protein to grow.

-- White blood cells: part of your immune system that help protect you from infections, germs, and other harmful invaders.
+• White blood cells: part of your immune system that help protect you from infections, germs, and other harmful invaders.
 A low number can reduce your ability to fight infections.

 References